 The images within in the magazine hold an interesting space somewhere between illustration, ornamentation, and free-standing art.
 Many issues contain portfolios of photographic reproductions of sculpture, architecture, and paintings.
 These are printed in halftones on thin, coated stock.
 By contemporary standards, they are not the highest quality, but it seems meaningful that clearly a significant effort was made to elevate and highlight visual arts within the publication.
 I love the spot illustrations.
 In issue 14 (below) there is a significant feature on Onitsha Market Literature, and all of the images in the issue are from Onitsha pamphlets.
 As you can see, what at first glance appear to be light little sketches are ultimately often dark and strange.

 Unfortunately copies of Black Orpheus are relatively hard to come by, and when I first stumbled upon them you could pick one up for $10-$20 here and there.
 Now there more likely $30-$50 each, and harder and harder to find.
 I’ve been able to pick up five issues, and taken photos of a couple more from friends.
 The rest here are an amalgamation of images I found in different places online—many took considerable cleaning up to them into presentable shape.
 From top to bottom we’ve got issues 1; then 2 (I believe), 4, 6; then four inside pages from 6; then 7, 8, 9; 10 & 11; 12 & 13; and their numbered from there on.
-Next to issue 21 is an inside image from the “Special Yoruba Poetry” issue, which I believe is issue 20.
+Issue 20 the “Special Yoruba Poetry” issue, and I’ve included some images of the really nice 2-color internal illustrations.
 I haven’t ever seen any copies of issues from volume 3, and I can’t find any images of them online.

 Below are the two editions I have from volume two.
 They are similar in size and design, although a little thinner, clocking in at 46 and 50 pages, while almost all of the issues of volume one were 64 pages.
 The editorship is now in the hands of J.P.
 Clark (Nigerian poet and playwright) and Abiola Irele (Nigerian academic), and the tagline has been changed to “A Journal of the Arts in Africa.”
 In addition, the covers have a similar aesthetic but are designed by the Nigerian artist, architect, and stage designer Demas Nwoko.